-In-Person Labs — to be completed in-person on October 2, 2022 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Abbotsford, BC / Saskatoon, SK / Winnipeg, MB / Paradise, NL / Rothesay, NB.
+In-Person Labs — to be completed in-person on October 2, 2022 at various set locations: Vaughan, ON / Perth, ON / Calgary, AB / Abbotsford, BC (FULL) / Winnipeg, MB / Paradise, NL / Rothesay, NB.
 Attendance of both sessions (lecture and practical) is mandatory.
-The lab date could change as we continue to monitor the COVID-19 impact on a daily basis.
-We will follow any guidance provided by the respective health authorities and will notify of any changes.

 OPTION TO BUNDLE LEVEL 2 WITH LEVEL 3 TO RECEIVE A $50 DISCOUNT – PLEASE SCROLL FURTHER DOWN FOR DETAILS: